31st July 2018

 You immediately benefit from the experience of a team who not only understand all the combinations and pricing structures when building IaaS environments but also know the questions to ask helping build a clear picture of your businesses requirements.

 Azure capacity planning is also not a one-off task – it needs to be addressed regularly.
 Hardware specification prices change monthly.
 If you’re only managing this for one environment, it becomes difficult to stay abreast of what options are best.

-The Azure team at igroup have been managing cloud environments since Microsoft launched Azure in 2010.
+The cloud team at igroup have been managing cloud environments since Microsoft launched Azure in 2010 and AWS since 2016.
 They manage many environments and stay up to date with the continual changes in the pricing model.